fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ### Extending the supported Helm repository protocols

-By default, the Helm operator is able to pull charts from repositories using HTTP/S. It is however possible to extend the supported protocols by making use of a [Helm downloader plugin](https://helm.sh/docs/topics/plugins/#downloader-plugins), this allows you for example to use charts hosted on [Amazon S3](https://github.com/hypnoglow/helm-s3)
+By default, the Helm Operator is able to pull charts from repositories using HTTP/S. It is however possible to extend the supported protocols by making use of a [Helm downloader plugin](https://helm.sh/docs/topics/plugins/#downloader-plugins), this allows you for example to use charts hosted on [Amazon S3](https://github.com/hypnoglow/helm-s3)